JonFRutan/PythonPractice/scraper/README.md

-Scraper has been moved into it's own repo: JonFRutan/SteamAppScrape
+Scraper has been moved into its own repo: JonFRutan/SteamAppScrape

 No further modifications to it will be posted here.